kirilind/kirilind.github.io/_posts/2011-11-04-shamengo-giving-voice.md

 "Actually  it’s a very buddhist concept," says Catherine thoughtfully.
 "To take  care of yourself, to create with ethics, to preserve the planet, and to  help the others.
 And if you devote your time to do this kind of things, I  guess you can be a happy person."

-This is the real goal of Shamengo, because the tagline reads: **inspire your life**
+This is the real goal of Shamengo, because the tagline reads: **inspire your life.**

 http://youtu.be/Bjp6znnJvv0